 Tipping 10% is customary in most touristy places.

 Internet access is fairly sparse outside of the largest city, Cotonou.

-Mobile phone coverage is limited outside of major centres.
+Mobile phone coverage is limited outside of major cities.
 Ensure you have global roaming activated with your carrier if you wish to use your phone.

 Benin’s toilets may be basic.
-Be prepared for squat toilets, even in major centres.
+Be prepared for squat toilets, even in major cities.